henryw374/henryw374.github.io.old/_posts/2021-08-16-clojurescript-datetime-lib-comparison.md

 ## Is this a fair test?

-I have chosen some requirements for the app where in the Deja-fu version I need to use to the much maligned js/Date API.
+I have chosen some requirements for the app where in the Deja-fu version I need to use the much maligned js/Date API.
 If you knew you'd be going down that road from the start, you might think twice about choosing a `lightweight` date/time library, but generally we can't be sure what requirements will come our way.